somework/p2p-path-finder/README.md

 * `PrecisionViolation` &mdash; signals arithmetic inputs that cannot be represented within the configured BCMath scale.
-* `GuardLimitExceeded` &mdash; thrown when `PathSearchConfig::withGuardLimitException()` is used and the configured search guardrails (visited states or expansions) are reached.
+* `GuardLimitExceeded` &mdash; thrown when `PathSearchConfig::withGuardLimitException()` is used and the configured search guardrails (visited states, expansions, or time budget) are reached.
 * `InfeasiblePath` &mdash; indicates that no route satisfies the requested constraints.

-Search guardrails (expansion/visited-state limits) surface through the `SearchOutcome::guardLimits()` method.
+Search guardrails (expansion/visited-state/time-budget limits) surface through the `SearchOutcome::guardLimits()` method.
 The returned `GuardLimitStatus` aggregate exposes helpers such as `anyLimitReached()` so callers can inspect whether searches exhausted their configured protections without relying on exceptions.
 Opt-in escalation via